 - Freshly ground pepper

 Whisk egg yolks and cheese together in a little bowl.

 Finely dice guanciale and put into a cold medium size skillet.
-Put skillet on heat and let fat render and cook until crispy, about 5-8 minutes.
+Put skillet on heat and let fat render and cook about 5 minutes until softened but not too crispy.
 Turn off heat.

 Boil pasta, save (at least) 1 cup cooking water, and drain.

 Reheat the guanciale with about 3/4 cup of the cooking water.
 Toss pasta in the skillet to warm for about 3-4 minutes, then add egg/cheese mixture.
 Turn off heat and keep shaking pan to toss everything together, adding more cooking water if you like to make it more saucy.